jdtsmith/autoftp/README.md

 # autoftp

 Watch for changes in files with matching names in the current directory and all subdirectories.
-For any matching files which are created or modified files, quickly send them by FTP to a remote server.
+For any matching files which get created or modified, quickly send them by FTP to a remote server.

 ## Quick Start